TechGirlNerd900/DDoSProtectionSystem/README.md

 # Enhanced DDoS Protection System v2.0.0

-A comprehensive DDoS protection system that combines adaptive threshold detection, connection tracking, resource monitoring, and advanced alerting features.
+A comprehensive DDoS protection system that combines adaptive threshold detection, connection tracking, resource monitoring, advanced alerting features, and a web dashboard.
 This system is designed for production use and offers robust protection against various types of DDoS attacks.

 ## Key Features